SashaSavin/STEP_TG_bots/README.md

-# some bots from lectures
+# some bots for lectures